mhdadk/stack-exchange-backup/README.md

 # Alternatives

-Although there are alternative ways of doing this, such as using [`stackapi`](https://github.com/AWegnerGitHub/stackapi) and the stack exchange data explorer, this method uses only 1 dependency: the `requests` package.
-This minimizes the risk of obscelesence in the future.
+There are alternative ways of downloading all your questions and answers from each SE
+site:

+## `stackapi`

+There exists a Python API for the SE API called [`stackapi`](https://github.com/AWegnerGitHub/stackapi) that is built on top of the `requests` package.
+Although this API provides a nice interface to the SE API, my goal here was to use as few dependencies as possible to lower the risk of obscelesence later on.

+## Stack Exchange data explorer

+The [SE data explorer](https://data.stackexchange.com/) provides another way of obtaining a copy of all your questions and answers across all SE sites, via [this query](https://data.stackexchange.com/stackoverflow/query/1811712/all-my-posts-on-the-se-network-with-markdown-and-html-content-plus-editors-and-s) for example.
+However, this query only returns a CSV folder, from which the relevant content will need to be parsed and then written into Markdown files.
+Additionally, I am personally not familiar with SQL, so I preferred the approach used in the `main.py` file.